earthlab/neonhs/README.md

 The goal of neonaop is to make data from the NEON AOP easier to use.
-The National Ecological Observatory Network (NEON) collects hyperspectral imagery via its Aerial Observation Platform (AOP) at a 1 meter spatial resolution for 426 different wavelengths.
+The National Ecological Observatory Network (NEON) collects hyperspectral imagery via its Airborne Observation Platform (AOP) at a 1 meter spatial resolution for 426 different wavelengths.

 ## Installation